zhurai/notes/tech/game-dev/unity/essential-notes.md

 ## Notes on GameObjects
 - Good practice: create **empty** gameObject as a placeholder/container for other GameObjects (for a more complex object)
 - can make GameObjects the child of the other (making any transform/etc applied to the child GameObjects as well)
+- Prefab - acts as a template of GameObjects
+- Instances - copies of prefabs
 ## Directional Light
 - rotate to change
 - position/scale options do not affect the directional light